oracle-livelabs/goldengate/goldengate-microservices23ai-modern/get-started/get-started.md

-# Get started - Hands-On Lab
+# Connection Instructions - Hands-On Lab
 ## Introduction

+Welcome to the **GoldenGate 23ai Microservices for Modern Real-Time Data Fabric Solutions** Hands-on Lab!
 To begin the workshop, you’ll need to connect to a virtual system that has been assigned specifically to you.
 This connection will be established through your web browser using a VNC (Virtual Network Computing) session to access your remote lab environment.

 We’ll guide you step-by-step on where to find your connection details and how to connect to your system.